 The Danish scientists suggest that there may be a relationship between the decrease in Q10 protein content and reduced mitochondrial respiratory capacity among patients on long-term treatment with simvastatin.
 Possibly, muscle pain, impaired exercise tolerance and fatigue seen among some patients on statins may be traced to these mechanisms.

 Statins inhibit an enzyme called HMG-CoA reductase which is involved early in the pathway leading to cholesterol synthesis.
-Statins therfore also affect other products of this pathway, including production of CoQ10.
+Statins therefore also affect other products of this pathway, including the production of CoQ10.
 Statins have been shown to reduce blood levels of CoQ10.
 CoQ10 is important for cellular function and the generation of cellular energy by so-called mitochondria which are cellular organs that play a key role for many cells in the body.
-Nerve cells, heart muscle cells and skeletal muscle cells are rich in mitochondria.
+Nerve cells, heart muscle cells, and skeletal muscle cells are rich in mitochondria.
 Several diseases are caused by abnormal mitochondrial function.
-There is some evidence that statin myopathy may, at least partly be related to low levels of Q10.
-However, it has not been proven yet that statin induced myopathy may be successfully treated with Q10.
+There is some evidence that statin myopathy may at least partly be related to low levels of Q10.
+However, it has not been proven yet that statin-induced myopathy may be successfully treated with Q10.

-I recommend everyone interested in cardiovascular disease and modern-day health care to read Dr Roberts´s book.
+I recommend everyone interested in cardiovascular disease and modern-day health care to read Dr. Roberts’ book.
 It is a strong reminder of our real lack of knowledge of the long-term effects of drugs that are being prescribed to millions of people worldwide.